Help Us Help Others. If you're able, please donate online today. | View Details

 What can one person do to bring about significant, positive change?

 In a complicated world, the answer to this question seems not so simple.
 But sometimes it starts with a visionary individual, a spark of an idea and a support team to realize the dream.
-With this as a background, we celebrate the Stoughton Area community Foundation’s 20th Anniversary in 2018 with a look back to it inception and the people that have helped it thrive.
+With this as a background, we celebrate the Stoughton Area community Foundation’s 26th Anniversary in 2024 with a look back to it inception and the people that have helped it thrive.

 As a self-made successful businessman, Paul Sundby wanted to leave a legacy from his estate to benefit Stoughton, the city he loved.
 His idea was to help fund programs that needed a little extra financial backing to reach their goals.
 The primary focus was to be on areas close to his heart: natural resources and the environment.
 Rather than simply donate a single sum to the city, he wanted to find a way to build an ongoing benefit to the community.

 His financial advisor, Kent Knutson, recommended that the first step was to establish an endowment in Paul’s name with a controlled amount paid out each year.
-The rest of the funds would be invested for the lone-term so that worthy programs and projects would be helped for years to come.
+The rest of the funds would be invested for the long-term so that worthy programs and projects would be helped for years to come.

 Early Days